-To configure the 802.1X authentication via phone user interface:
+To configure 802.1x via phone user interface:

-- 1. Press Menu->Advanced (default password: admin) ->Network->802.1x. - Press or or the Switch soft key to select the desired value from the 802.1x Mode field. - a) If you select EAP-MD5:
+- Press Menu->Settings->Advanced Settings (default password: admin) ->Network->802.1x Settings. - Press () or () , or the Switch soft key to select the desired value from the 802.1x Mode field.

-- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - b) If you select EAP-TLS: - 1) Enter the user name for authentication in the Identity field. - 2) Leave the MD5 Password field blank. - c) If you select EAP-PEAP/MSCHAPv2: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - d) If you select EAP-TTLS/EAP-MSCHAPv2: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - e) If you select EAP-PEAP/GTC: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - f) If you select EAP-TTLS/EAP-GTC: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - g) If you select EAP-FAST: - 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - 3.
-PressSave to accept the change.
+a) If you select EAP-MD5:

+- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - b) If you select EAP-TLS:

+- 1) Enter the user name for authentication in the Identity field.

+- 2) Leave the MD5 Password field blank.

+- c) If you select EAP-PEAP/MSCHAPv2:

+- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - d) If you select EAP-TTLS/EAP-MSCHAPv2:

+- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field.

+e) If you select EAP-PEAP/GTC:

+- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - f) If you select EAP-TTLS/EAP-GTC:

+- 1) Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - g) If you select EAP-FAST:

+- Enter the user name for authentication in the Identity field. - 2) Enter the password for authentication in the MD5 Password field. - 3.
+Click Save to accept the change.

-The Skype for Business phone reboots automatically to make the settings effective after a period of time.
+The IP phone reboots automatically to make the settings effective after a period of time.